 A much smaller number of gallbladder patients need open surgery.
 During open surgery, a surgeon removes the gallbladder through a 4-6-inch-long incision in the abdomen.

-While gallbladder problems can't be entirely prevented, patients can take steps to decrease the risks of developing gallstones or other infections.
+While the outright prevention of gallbladder problems is not possible, people can take steps to decrease the risks of developing gallstones or other infections.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) state that the following people have an increased risk of gallstones: